tretherington/niche-mapping-game/README.md

-An empty project to explore GitHub pages creation
+An empty project to host a GitHub pages website.